msrijita18/msrijita18/README.md

 ### Hi there 👋, I'm Srijita.
-## I'm a CSE Undergrad at KIIT, Odisha and pursuing my interests like building foundation in DSA and also I'm a ML enthusiast.
+## I'm a CSE Undergrad at KIIT, Odisha.
+I'm currently pursuing my interests which are building foundation in DSA and Backend Development.
+Also I'm a ML enthusiast.

 - 🔭 I’m currently working on building a website based on Personal Finanance.
 - 🌱 I’m currently learning Machine Learning.